unit8co/darts/docs/userguide/torch_forecasting_models.md

 #### Training/Saving on GPU and loading on CPU

-You can laod a model to CPU that was trained and saved on GPU (see detailed [documentation](https://unit8co.github.io/darts/userguide/gpu_and_tpu_usage.html)):
+You can load a model to CPU that was trained and saved on GPU (see detailed [documentation](https://unit8co.github.io/darts/userguide/gpu_and_tpu_usage.html)):

 ```python
 # define a model using gpu as accelerator